renesas-rz/meta-rz-edge-ai-demo/README.md

 ## How to use the demo
 ### Selecting Demo Mode
-* Click "Mode->Shopping Basket" to select the shopping basket mode.
+* Click "Demo Mode->Shopping Basket" to select the shopping basket mode.
-* Click "Mode->Object Detection" to select the object detection mode.
+* Click "Demo Mode->Object Detection" to select the object detection mode.

 ### Object Detection Mode (Default)
 * Click "Start Inference/Stop Inference" to run inference continuously.